asheshrambachan/remoteoutcome/README.md

 ## Planned Features for `remoteoutcome`

-The current version (0.1.0) implements the core estimator proposed in Rambachan, Singh and Viviano (2025) for binary outcomes without pre-treatment covariates assuming there are no direct effects.
+The current version (0.1.0) implements the core estimator proposed in *Rambachan, Singh and Viviano (2025)* for binary outcomes without pre-treatment covariates assuming there are no direct effects.
 This corresponds to Algorithm 1 in Rambachan, Singh and Viviano (2025); see the paper for further details.
-The following extensions are under active development: (1) incorporating pre-treatment covariates and discrete outcomes as discussed in Appendix E of Rambachan, Singh and Viviano (2025);
+The following extensions are under active development:
+1. Incorporating pre-treatment covariates and discrete outcomes as discussed in Appendix E of *Rambachan, Singh and Viviano (2025)*;
-(2) allowing for direct effects in the complete case (see the paper for further details); and (3) allowing for continuous outcomes through discretization.
+2. Allowing for direct effects in the complete case (see the paper for further details); and
+3. Allowing for continuous outcomes through discretization.

 Contributions and feedback are welcome via [GitHub Issues](https://github.com/asheshrambachan/remoteoutcome/issues).